neerajsingh0101/admin_data/README.markdown

 * Delete an existing record (persmission check enforced and no callbacks)

 * Destroy an existing record (persmission check enforced and callbacks will be invoked)

-* All the features are povided without using named_scope.
-So no new method is added to the model.
-It is totally non-intrusive from that point of view.

 ## Live Demo